Hours per week: 25 per week, term time only

 This post is covered by Part 7 of the Immigration Act (2016) and therefore the ability to speak fluent and spoken English is an essential requirement for this role.

-Please complete the attached application form and submit via emailing it to firstname.lastname@example.org
+Please complete the Robin Hood MAT application form and return to Amy Bristol on email@example.com

 This school is committed to safeguarding and promoting the welfare of children and expect all staff and to share this commitment.
 The successful candidate will be subject to necessary pre-employment checks, including: an enhanced DBS; Childcare Disqualification (where applicable); qualifications (where applicable); medical fitness; identity and right to work.
 All applicants will be required to provide two suitable references.